UbhiTS/ad-alexatalkingclock/README.md

 ## New Features and Updates - v3.0
 ### User Defined Reminders
-New Configuration Option: Let Alexa be your personal assistant and give you personal reminders.
+Let Alexa be your personal assistant and give you personal reminders.
 Reminder Schedule can be Daily, Weekdays, Weekends, or Mon, Tue, Wed, Thu, Fri, Sat, Sun
 ### Local Language
-New Configuration Option: Time Alerts and Reminders in your Local Language
+Time Alerts and Reminders in your Local Language
 ### Sonos Support
 Set bell:false and remove the voice effects section (kudos to @5and0)
 ### Whisper, Pitch, Volume, Rate and Bell Controls
+Set "Bell" to False and "Rate" to 50 for a creepy announcement.
+Awesome for Halloween, or just to scare someone!
 ### Multiple Speakers
+Target multiple speakers in your home with one app

 NOTE: :boom:**Please update your apps.yaml with the new configuration structure**:boom: